 There are a lot of different terms for it: target persona, customer avatar, sales avatar—they’re all the same thing.

 Your target persona is designed to represent the wants and needs of your customer base.
 You create a persona for each segment of your customer base to better target all of your messaging.

 Some people do this very lightly, and others get really, really heavy into this—which is what I recommend as well.

 The goal here is to create a fictional person that represents certain interests, wants, and needs of your target audience.

-You give it a name, you give it a job, you give it a salary, you give it interests, family life, relationship level.
-Whatever it is, you create that person and then all of your marketing messaging, targets that particular avatar, that particular type of person.
+You give it a name, you give it a job, you give it a salary, you give it interests, family life, and relationship level.
+Whatever it is, you create that person, and then all of your marketing messaging, targets that particular avatar, that particular type of person.

 Basically, everything in your sales funnels flows from your customer avatar.
-It is very important to be thorough when creating it.
+It is very important to be thorough when creating your target audience avatar.

 To learn more about creating your target persona, check out our Content Marketing Strategy Guide.

 Once you have defined your target persona, it’s time to move on to the traffic sources – which are, basically, the channels you will use to pour users into your funnel—in digital marketing, those could be:

 Each traffic source is independent and they apply to each step of the funnel.